MS – 131: Bair-Kohler-Berger Family at 339 Carlisle Street Collection

 The house at 339 Carlisle Street was built by Colonel Charles H. Buehler (1825-1896), a prominent member of the community, a member of the Class of 1844, and a trustee of Pennsylvania College.
 The house was built in the Italianate style and by 1891 it had been altered to reflect the Queen Anne style.

 In 1896, the house was purchased by J. Emory Bair (1845-1914), a director of the Gettysburg National Bank.
 A veteran of the Civil War, Bair was very involved in the community and connected with the Gettysburg Knitting Company, the Gettysburg Canning Company, and the Land Improvement Company.
 Bair served as a trustee of the Pennsylvania College from 1896 to 1909.
-Bair and his wife, Mary Catherine Kohler Bair (1844-1834) raised their niece, Mary Catherine Kohler (1891-1971), a member of the Class of 1909, who married Clyde D. Berger (1890-1959), a Lieutenant in the Tank Corps at Camp Colt, Gettysburg.
-Mary Catherine Kohler Bair died in 1934 and Clyde and Mary Catherine Berger raised their four children in the house (their sons, Jesse, James, and Joseph served in WWII).
+Bair and his wife, Mary Catharine Kohler Bair (1844-1834) raised their niece, Mary Catharine Kohler (1891-1971), a member of the Class of 1909, who married Clyde D. Berger (1890-1959), a Lieutenant in the Tank Corps at Camp Colt, Gettysburg.
+Mary Catharine Kohler Bair died in 1934 and Clyde and Mary Catharine Berger raised their four children in the house (their sons, Jesse, John, and Joseph all served in WWII).
+Their daughter, Mary Catharine, attended and graduated from Penn State University during WWII.
+She returned to Gettysburg where she and Bertram L. Larkin, son of Gettysburg College Professor George R. Larkin and Anna Larkin, were married on December 19, 1947, at a ceremony in the Carlisle Street Home.
+Bert and Mary Catharine Larkin resided at the home, during which time their daughter, Marianne Larkin, was born in March of 1949 and Bert graduated from Gettysburg College under the GI Bill in September of 1949.

 The Alpha Theta Chi fraternity signed a three year lease for the house in 1951 from Clyde and Mary Berger.
 The Alpha Theta Chi became the Delta Omicron chapter of the Theta Chi fraternity on March 1, 1958, and the Alumni Association for the Delta Omicron Chapter purchased the house and property on December 1, 1958 from the Bergers for $26,800.